msantos/inert/README.md

 # OVERVIEW

-inert sends a message whenever an event occurs on a non-blocking file descriptor.
+inert sends your process a message whenever an event occurs on a non-blocking file descriptor.
 You'll need another library to open the fd's (see _ADDITIONAL LIBRARIES_).
 For example, using inet:

     {ok, Socket} = gen_tcp:listen(1234, [binary, {active,false}]),
     {ok, FD} = inet:getfd(Socket).

-Be careful when using file descriptors opened by inet.
-Both inet and inert use the same mechanism for polling, so stealing fd's may result in unexpected behaviour like generating storms of error messages or crashing the emulator.
+Both inet and inert use erts for polling, so stealing fd's may generate error reports.

 # ADDITIONAL LIBRARIES